Relationships In The Works

 4 teams presented the workshop “Do You Wanna Play?”
 Modern dog training is 100% based on clear communication, positive reinforcement, and CONSENT.
 We used dog training exercises to weave together the attendees’ own choices as participants in the workshop (e.g., do you want to work with that dog in front of everyone, or just watch?) and the choices offered our off-leash dogs as we clicker-train them to do new and fun behaviors – for the dogs, this is all a marvelous game since they trust us to follow the rules.
 CLICK HERE for the handout – you’ll see how closely this mirrors inter-human consent issues, but expressed in a less embarrassing way.

 This was AWESOME!
-Two of our teams got to run a booth at this educational event for those with special needs.
+Our teams got to run a booth at this educational event for those with special needs.
 Scheduling conflicts kept us away in 2019, but we’re totally ready to come back if invited in the future.

 2016 – 2017: Portland Police BoyStrength Program